User's Guide: HSM Gateway

 journalctl -u ftx-hmg

-6.0 Configuring External Load Balancer for Health Check
+6.0 Configure External Load Balancer for Health Check

 An external load balancer can be configured optionally, to evenly distribute traffic across multiple HSM Gateways to ensure high availability.
 The external load balancer calls HSM Gateway’s health check API.
 A health check detects the following: